Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Today’s marketplace favors businesses that can move fast, stay nimble, and leverage data to hone in on the most effective ways to sell their products and services.
 For agencies trying to keep pace with clients in complex industries, facilitating real-time data and alignment with clients makes for a challenging reporting environment.

 That’s the situation Weidert Group (Weidert) was in before they found Databox.
-An inbound marketing agency catering to clients in complex industries, Weidert needed a reporting solution that was up to agency-usage—one that allowed them to access data in real-time.
+An inbound marketing agency catering to clients in complex industries, Weidert needed reporting software that was up to agency-usage—one that allowed them to access data in real-time.

 To learn more about how Weidert uses Databox to create more value for their clients, we talked with Frank Isca, strategist at Weidert, and Reid Trier, a consultant at Weidert.